hero827/Test/readme.md

 #### Run the programming environment
-1. In a shall, navigate to your git repo
+1. In a shell, navigate to your git repo
 1. Create the docker environment.
 ```
 > docker-compose up -d